Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Stability and continuity analysis

-where we used the scaled Poincaré estimate $\| \hat v - v^0 \|_{T_2} \lesssim h \| \nabla \hat v\|_{T_2}^2$. \end{proof} This result can be applied in combination with the interior-exterior mapping from \cref{gpassumption} in order to derive a result that allows to bound norms on the whole active domain by corresponding norms on the interior domain plus GP contributions.
+This result can be applied in combination with the interior-exterior mapping from \cref{gpassumption} in order to derive a result that allows to bound norms on the whole active domain by corresponding norms on the interior domain plus GP contributions.
 This will be relevant later for the stability analysis: \begin{lemma} It holds for every $u \in W_h$, $\tau \in I_n$,